-The dangers of using drugs and alcohol while pregnant have been well-documented in South Carolina and across the United States.
+The dangers of using drugs and alcohol while pregnant have been well-documented throughout the United States.
 A number of high-profile federal court decisions have shaped federal policy on the issue, but before we discuss the legal implications of substance use during pregnancy, we have to consider the health risks.

 In this piece, we’ll discuss:

 - The implications of using drugs and alcohol while pregnant

 - The physical damage that can occur to the child in utero and after birth

 - Why pregnant women need to be more careful about what they put into their bodies, even if some substances are technically legal to consume

 Why Avoid Addictive Substances During Pregnancy?